rdfostrich/article-swj2020-cobra/content/related-work.md

 - The **Timestamp-Based (TB)** approach stores the temporal validity of facts.
 - The **Fragment-based (FB)** approach stores snapshots of each changed _fragment_ of datasets.

-There exists a correspondence between these query atoms and the independent copies (IC), change-based (CB), timestamp-based (TB) and fragment-based (FB) storage strategies.
-Namely, IC and FB typically lead to efficient VM queries, CB is better for DM queries, and TB is best for VQ queries.
-No single strategy leads to good performance of all query atoms.

-[](#rdf-archive-systems) shows an overview of the primary RDF archiving systems, and which storage strategy they follow.
-These are explained in more detail hereafter.

 <figure id="rdf-archive-systems" class="table" markdown="1">

 | Name                                            | IC | CB | TB | FB |